Conversion Optimization

 7. Avoid the spam filters: Ensure deliverability by using AI to detect and fix spam triggers before hitting send.

-Let’s dive into how AI can turn your inbox strategy into a revenue machine.
+Let’s dive into how AI in email marketing can turn your inbox strategy into a revenue machine.

 1. Create behavioral email clusters